artsy/artsy.github.io/_posts/2021-01-11-strategies-for-small-focused-pull-requests.markdown

 A common suggestion for improving pull requests (PRs) is to "make your PR small and focused".
 I myself gave this suggestion in [a recent article on this very blog about including context in PRs](https://artsy.github.io/blog/2020/08/11/improve-pull-requests-by-including-valuable-context/).

-Like most internet advice, this can feel like the ["draw the rest of the owl"](draw-the-rest-of-the-owl) meme.
+Like most internet advice, this can feel like the ["draw the rest of the owl"][draw-the-rest-of-the-owl] meme.
 Even if we're in agreement that I _should_ make a PR smaller...**_how_** do I do it?
 How do I avoid a big PR when there's a lot of cross-cutting changes to make?
 How do I create small, focused units of work when I'm building a large feature?
 How can I overcome my perfectionism and submit a PR that feels incomplete to me because the edges aren't all polished?

 <!-- more -->